lofish

 The signature hole is #13, a beautiful and deceiving par 3.
 Everyone's tee must be driven over an inlet to the slightly elevated green.
 Easier said than done, but we did it!

-The sixth hole is designed around a couple of 50-foot-deep, water filled sink holes, called "cenotes" by GolfCapCana1imany, which provides a hidden challenge.
+The sixth hole is d GolfCapCana11iesigned around a couple of 50-foot-deep, water filled sink holes, called "cenotes" by many, which provides a hidden challenge.
 Throughout our game, our caddy kept us in the clear.
 His professional advice and expertise allowed me to par the 18th hole, a long par-5 with wide fairways and a green surrounded by ocean waves.
 It was a wonderful experience to end our game on that note!

 Cap Cana is still in its initial phase and features two 5-star hotels and a modern marina.
 Upscale homes and condominium units are in various stages of construction throughout the complex and we are certain that within just a few years, this will be the undisputed golf capital of the Caribbean.